ssilverman/rdm-schema/README.md

 rare and they're not desiarable features for representing manufacturer messages, the original intent for this project.

+### Questions

+Is having a "displayName" necessary for fields?
+If this is for UI generation then wouldn't a displayable name already be in "name"?

 ## Usage notes

 ### Framing is at a different layer